AndrewAnnex/SpiceyPy/docs/pck.rst

 #.
 The final address of the array.

  The name of each array may contain up to 40 characters.
 This space
- may be used to store a \`pedigree' for the data in the array.
+ may be used to store a `pedigree` for the data in the array.
 The
  pedigree of a segment should allow a user to determine the conditions under which the data in the segment were generated.